Install Env Via Huawei Marketplace

 VPC Adding Public SNAT Operation Instructions

-The deployment chart and Docker image repository of AutoMQ in Kubernetes are public addresses.
-Therefore, when pulling images in the Tencent Cloud TKE cluster, ensure that the current VPC subnet has the capability to access public addresses.
+Deployment artifacts such as Charts and Docker image repositories for AutoMQ on Kubernetes are available at public addresses.
+Therefore, when pulling images within the Huawei Cloud CCE cluster, ensure that the current VPC subnet has access to these public addresses.

 It is generally recommended to configure a public NAT gateway to achieve outbound internet access.
 Refer to the following steps for operation instructions: